interwebstars/EASUI/README.md

 A simple &amp; lovely responsive CSS framework.

-# Aim :
-Bring the best of user interface modules, with simplicity.

 # How to get involve :

 To take a part of this framework project, you can decide to create your own stylesheet.
 But, we would like to follow some structure.